 - Roast at 450 degrees for about 20 minutes.

 These are best served hot out of the oven – the leftovers tend to get a bit soggy!
 But you could peel and slice the carrots the day before and store them in a ziploc bag in the refrigerator overnight.
 Then you just have to season them and roast them the next day.

 Roasted Carrot Fries.

-Place the carrot fries on the cookie sheet and drizzle with olive oil.
+- Place the carrot fries on the cookie sheet and drizzle with olive oil.
 Use your hands to toss the carrots to coat them with oil.
-Sprinkle with salt and pepper.
+Sprinkle with salt, pepper, and garlic powder.